Giac97/MScThesis/README.md

 The "test2" folder contains instead an input file which simulates the deposition of M nanoparticles of different sizes and shapes in a single step, after deposition the simulation is run for N steps with a shorter timestep to equilibrate the system.
 A simple python script "analysis_test.py", briefly described below, run a time series analysis of the system using the ovito package to find the filled fraction.

 ### Test 3
-The "test3" folder (to be created!!) contains test to check the viability of using Lennnard-Jones potentials in place of the more costly many bodies EAM potential in simulating the deposit.
-The idea would be to use LJ just for the deposit process and swith to EAM for the equilibration and other simulations (eg thermal conductivity)
+The "test3" folder contains test to check the viability of using Lennnard-Jones potentials in place of the more costly many bodies EAM potential in simulating the deposit.
+The idea would be to use LJ just for the deposit process and swith to EAM for the equilibration and other simulations (eg thermal conductivity).
+Issues found are that using too big a timestep causes the system to "explode": particles move to the point that they are too close, with the result that at the following timestep particles are "shoot" at very high velocity in all directions.
+The improvement in computing time for timestep makes using Lennard-Jones 3 times more effective, however, the previously mentioned "particles explosion" forces the use of a timestep above 0.001 fs, where, with an EAM potential, despite it being three times slower, a timestep of 0.01 fs can be safely used, making it ultimately not only more precise but also effectively faster.

+### Test 4
+The "test4" fodler contains an input file used to start a simulation from the restart file generated at the end of the deposition phase in the "test" folder

+###
 ## Python scripts
 A few python scripts are present in this repository, primarily used for analysis purposes but also to prepare inputs and run simulations.
 Below a brief description of each is given